KamikariCat/nori-store/README.md

 UserState.value = {...UserState.value, name: 'Elon', secondName: 'Musk'} // Will trigger subscriber
 // I recommend to use this
-UserState.setValue({name: 'Elon', secondName: 'Musk'}) // UserState value and new object will be merged
+UserState.setValue({name: 'Elon', secondName: 'Musk'}) // UserState value and new object will be merged UserState // or this
+    .set('name', 'Elon')
+    .set('secondName', 'Musk')

 ```